 Arup provided multidisciplinary support for preliminary and design planning, driven by a phenomenal deadline: the planning had to be completed in only six months.
 Arup teams from Germany, the UK and Russia worked closely together to meet the client's ambitious planning schedule.

 The integrated multidisciplinary work meant we achieved the planning targets, enabling a Russian general planner to take over the approval and execution planning in good time.
-Construction work is scheduled to begin before the end of 2019.
+The foundation stone for the multifunctional arena was laid at the end of 2019.
+Completion is scheduled for summer 2020.